logo

 Bruises were already starting to form across my stomach and ribs.
 I guessed my back would be in pretty much the same state.

-I headed back toward the rough end of town, to the derelict building where me and my mum were currently squatting.
+I headed back toward the rough end of town, to the derelict building where my mum and I were currently squatting.

 We’d found the place a couple of nights back, after we’d been moved on from the last place.
 It was pretty deserted.